Jordo09123/Hand-Gesture-Volume-Control-/README.md

 # Hand-Gesture-Volume-Control-
-Controlling the volume settings using hand gestures
+Controlling the volume settings using hand gestures - Done in Python with OpenCV and MediaPipe

 Before starting, make sure the required packages and modules are installed